 3

 • Thanks for your answer.
 I removed the call to executeAsyncScript(), and just left the call to closeDlg() there as you suggested.
 However, when I run through my test now, it behaves a bit unexpectedly: as I'm running through it, I have a test to navigate to another page just before the one to navigate to the Charts page, and after it navigates to the other page (Alarms), the console shows some debug from the closeDlg() function showing that it has been called (i.e. before the test that calls that function is actually run)...
-Oct 23, 2017 at 15:39
+Commented Oct 23, 2017 at 15:39

 • As I then continue to execute the script, the test for browsing to the Charts page is executed, and I see it displayed (and the dialog displayed on top of it) in the browser... so somehow, the call to closeDlg() although only performed inside the Charts test, is actually being run before that test is being run... any ideas why this might be?
-Oct 23, 2017 at 15:41
+Commented Oct 23, 2017 at 15:41

 • I thought that this might be because the call to closeDlg() was happening before the dialog had been loaded, so added a call to browser.waitForAngularEnabled(true) just before the call to closeDlg(), but for some reason, closeDlg() is still being called before the test that calls it is actually executed.
-Oct 23, 2017 at 15:48
+Commented Oct 23, 2017 at 15:48

 0